stijn-dejongh/lovecraft_public_domain/manuscript/beyond_walls_of_sleep.md

-% "Beyond the Wall of Sleep"
+# Beyond the Wall of Sleep

-% H. P. Lovecraft
+> _"I have an exposition of sleep come upon me. "_

-      "I have an exposition of sleep come upon me. " --Shakespeare.
+> --Shakespeare.

 I have frequently wondered if the majority of mankind ever pause to reflect upon the occasionally titanic significance of dreams, and of the obscure world to which they belong.
 Whilst the greater